eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 release is out
 - click the **Build Now** link

+Check the console output and remember the timestamp shown at the end, it'll be used later in the composite files.

 ### Update timestamp in README-MAINTENANCE

 Go to the release candidate folder